Dealing with undergraduate student loans can be tricky during grad school.

 Like all other college students, grad students will qualify for in-school deferments on their loans.
 This deferment will also apply to loans from undergrad.

 Qualifying for the in-school deferment should happen automatically for most graduate students who are enrolled at least half-time.
 This includes students who are attending a new school.
-However, students who are Non-Degree Seeking will not be able to qualify for additional federal aid or get an in-school deferment, absent a couple of exceptions.
-Additionally, PhD candidates may need to reach out to their department to file paperwork for a full-time equivalency in order to defer their federal loans.
+However, Non-Degree Seeking students will not be able to qualify for additional federal aid or get an in-school deferment, absent a couple of exceptions.
+Additionally, PhD candidates may need to reach out to their department to file paperwork for a full-time equivalency to defer their federal loans.

-If the student loan company is still trying to collect payments after school has started, the issue can usually be quickly remedied by supplying the lender with documentation confirming enrollment status.
+If the student loan company is still trying to collect payments after school has started, students can remedy the issue by supplying the lender with documentation confirming enrollment status.

 Making Payments During Grad School